Module 14: Handling Maintenance Requests – LandlordPass

 Key Point

 At the RTB, the question is often: who knew about the problem and when?
-If the tenant can show they reported it and you ignored it, you lose.
-If you can show the tenant hid the problem, the cost can shift to them.
-Document every report.
+If the tenant can show they reported it in writing and you ignored it, you lose.
+If you can show the tenant failed to report a known problem and additional damage resulted, the cost can shift to them under Policy Guideline 5.
+Document every report and every response.

 Use a Management Tool — Keep Everyone on the Same Page